 Normally on a hot summer day, all I want for dessert is something cold - ice cream, fresh cold fruit or a popsicle and I'm good to go.
-But for those days that your fridge is so full of fruit that needs to be made into something special there is cobbler.
-And if your fridge happens to be overflowing with fresh strawberries and rhubarb, there is Fresh Strawberry Rhubarb Cobbler with Whole Wheat Biscuits.
-Sure there are other fruit desserts you could make.
-But a cobbler is much easier than a pie, and a good alternative to a crisp or crumble if you're all out of oats.
+But for those days that your fridge is so full of fruit that needs to be made into something special, there is cobbler.

 I would love to say that these strawberries and rhubarb came from my own backyard, but since I just planted 2 strawberry plants this year, they grew maybe 2 ripe strawberries and some other creature got to them before I did.
-My rhubarb plants were just planted in the spring, and they're still way to small to be harvesting from.
-Oh well, there's always next year.
-Luckily I got some rhubarb through my CSA.

-Actually you can really make this crumble with any fruit you want.
-You may have to adjust the flavorings slightly, and cut down on the sugar.
+Actually, you can really make this crumble with any fruit you want.
+You may have to adjust the flavorings slightly and cut down on the sugar.
 If you were using a sweeter fruit like blueberries or peaches, you'd probably want to cut down to no more than ¼ cup sugar.
-Some good combos might be blueberries with lemon juice, cherries with amaretto or peaches with vanilla.
-Generally go for 1-2 tablespoon liquid total.

 Making cobbler is easy, but it does require having the oven hot for a long period of time, so you might want to take that into account mid-summer if you don't have AC.
-All you need to do is prep the fruit - coring and quartering the strawberries and slicing the rhubarb.
-The filling gets baked on it's own first to cook down the fruit.

 Then the biscuits get placed on top and get a dusting of cinnamon sugar before the whole thing gets baked again.
 Make sure not to underbake the biscuits or they will end up gummy and doughy.
 Not very appetizing.

-After cooling for awhile, the delicious cobbler is ready to eat.
+After cooling for a while, the delicious cobbler is ready to eat.
 It's got a definite tartness to it, with a hint of the vanilla that is added to both the filling and the biscuits.

 Strawberry Rhubarb Cobbler with Whole Wheat Biscuits Nutrition Notes: